 • Train you to work with a team

 • Extend your professional network

 How It Works

-Local Competitions will be hosted by a local CFA Society (held in BC, Prairies, Ontario, Québec and Atlantic Canada).
+Local Competitions will be hosted by a local CFA Society (held in British Columbia, Alberta, Prairies, Ontario, Québec and Atlantic Canada).

 A faculty advisor acts as the link between the local host Society and the student team.
 The faculty advisor assembles the team and guides them throughout the process.

 Students will have approximately four weeks to work on the case study provided by the host Society.
 Teams then present their analysis and recommendations to a panel of judges.
 The competition is 100% presentation based; which includes: a 10-minute presentation and then 10 additional minutes to respond to questions from the judges.

 One winning team from each Local Competition will advance to the CFA Societies Canada Ethics Challenge held in Montreal, QC in early May 2020.

 In the national round, students will have three hours to work on a new case and then presentations are given live to a judging panel of CFA charterholders.
 A reception will follow, where one team is designated the ultimate CFA Societies Canada Ethics Challenge winner!